 Bushcraft training for beginners – A night in the woods

-There are many bushcraft and survival schools out there that can teach you everything from how to pick berries to making your own canoe, but for the beginner its more important to learn about the basics than it is to know how to identify 50 different types of mushroom.
+There are many bushcraft and survival schools out there that can teach you everything from how to pick berries to making a canoe, but for the beginner, it’s more important to learn about the basics than it is to know how to identify 50 different types of mushrooms.

 You will need: